Electronic music: Expansion: 1960s

 These were fertile years for electronic music—not just for academia, but for independent artists as synthesizer technology became more accessible.
 By this time, a strong community of composers and musicians working with new sounds and instruments was established and growing.
-1960 witnessed the composition of Luening's Gargoyles for violin and tape as well as the premiere of Stockhausen's Kontakte for electronic sounds, piano, and percussion.
+1960 witnessed the composition of Otto Luening's Gargoyles for violin and tape as well as the premiere of Karlheinz Stockhausen's Kontakte for electronic sounds, piano, and percussion.
 This piece existed in two versions—one for 4-channel tape, and the other for tape with human performers.
 "In Kontakte, Stockhausen abandoned traditional musical form based on linear development and dramatic climax.
 This new approach, which he termed 'moment form', resembles the 'cinematic splice' techniques in early twentieth-century film."

 The theremin had been in use since the 1920s but it attained a degree of popular recognition through its use in science-fiction film soundtrack music in the 1950s (e.g., Bernard Herrmann's classic score for The Day the Earth Stood Still).

 In the UK in this period, the BBC Radiophonic Workshop (established in 1958) came to prominence, thanks in large measure to their work on the BBC science-fiction series Doctor Who.
 One of the most influential British electronic artists in this period was Workshop staffer Delia Derbyshire, who is now famous for her 1963 electronic realisation of the iconic Doctor Who theme, composed by Ron Grainer.
+Other composers of electronic music active in the UK included Ernest Berk (who established his first studio in 1955), Tristram Cary, Hugh Davies, Brian Dennis, George Newson, Daphne Oram and Peter Zinovieff.

-During the time of the UNESCO fellowship for studies in electronic music (1958) Josef Tal went on a study tour in the US and Canada.
+During the time of the UNESCO fellowship for studies in electronic music (1958) Israeli composer Josef Tal went on a study tour in the US and Canada.
 He summarized his conclusions in two articles that he submitted to UNESCO.
 In 1961, he established the Centre for Electronic Music in Israel at The Hebrew University of Jerusalem.
-In 1962, Hugh Le Caine arrived in Jerusalem to install his Creative Tape Recorder in the centre.
-In the 1990s Tal conducted, together with Dr. Shlomo Markel, in cooperation with the Technion – Israel Institute of Technology, and the Volkswagen Foundation a research project ('Talmark') aimed at the development of a novel musical notation system for electronic music.
+In 1962, Canadian composer Hugh Le Caine arrived in Jerusalem to install his Creative Tape Recorder in the centre.
+In the 1990s Tal conducted, together with Dr. Shlomo Markel, in cooperation with the Technion – Israel Institute of Technology and the Volkswagen Foundation, a research project ('Talmark') aimed at the development of a novel musical notation system for electronic music.

 Milton Babbitt composed his first electronic work using the synthesizer—his Composition for Synthesizer (1961)—which he created using the RCA synthesizer at the Columbia-Princeton Electronic Music Center.